zmwtf1/zmwtf1/readme.md

-# Hi im Zmwtf1 and im just tryna make it as a dev
+# Hello, I am zmwtf, and I am trying to make it as a developer.